 Atheneus, a Greek rhetorician and grammarian who lived around the end of the 2nd and beginning of the 3rd century AD, said that the roots of sea beet have a sweet taste.

-Sea beet has a long history of folk use, particularly in the treatment of tumours.
+Sea beet has a long history of folk use, particularly in treating tumours.
 A decoction was made from the seed or juice, or other parts of the plant were prepared to treat tumours, leukemia, breast and womb cancers, and other cancers such as in the stomach, prostate, head or spleen.
-The leaves and root were once used as an emmenagogue – to induce menstruation.
+The leaves and roots were once used as an emmenagogue – to induce menstruation.